Flower and Torma Offering Set | Spiritual Offering Tools for Ritual and Decorative Use

 About Our Ritual Item:

 The Flower and Torma Offering Set is a wonderfully created spiritual ensemble full of meaning and delicate design.
-This hand-carved set has an oxidized copper body decorated with electro-gold plating for a beautiful look.
+This hand-carved set has an oxidized copper body decorated with electro-gold plating and electro gold Plated for a beautiful look.
 The use of genuine stones like coral and turquoise provides bright highlights, improving both its aesthetic and spiritual importance.
 The set consists of two components: the Torma, which is 20.5 cm tall, 9 cm wide, and weighs 0.280 kg, and the floral element, which is 21 cm tall, 14 cm wide, and weighs 0.22 kg.
 Their combined weight is 0.504 kg.

 With its pyramid-like form, the Torma is an essential emblem in Tibetan ceremonies, representing sacrifices to deities.
 It is elaborately ornate, with symbolic motifs and stone accents demonstrating exquisite craftsmanship.
 The accompanying floral piece is ornately designed with an attractive arrangement of leaves, flower patterns, and coral and turquoise stones.
 These harmonic connections make the set suitable for altar decorations, religious events, or a considerate gift for individuals who practice spirituality.
 The solid build and exquisite craftsmanship make this set a timeless ornamental piece.